abdusabri/bit-docs/content/docs/cli-test.md

 **--include-unmodified**

-Test all components in Scope, including components with no modifications.
+Test all components in the workspace, including components with no modifications.

 ```bash
 bit test --include-unmodified